Andries Cornelis Lens: Life

 Lens died on 30 March 1822 in Brussels.

 His pupils included Jean-Pierre Borrekens, Cornelis Cels, Pierre Joseph Célestin François and Jacob van Strij.

 Work

 Andries Cornelis Lens was a painter whose main subject matter were scenes from the bible and Antique mythology.
-He was an early representative of Neoclassicism in Belgian painting.
+He was an early representative of Neoclassicism in Flemish painting.
 His version of Neoclassicism is very personal and influenced by Flemish painting traditions.

 While his work was not appreciated by his contemporary Flemish artists, he was successful in his time and had various important patrons.
-However, he did not establish his own school and his reputation has not survived as well as it might.
+However, he did not establish his own school and his reputation did not survive for long.